anwu21/future-image-similarity/README.md

 3. [train_predictor.py](train_predictor.py) contains the code to train the stochastic future image predictor.
 You will need to choose to train on the real life lab dataset or the simulated dataset: set the --dataset flag to either "lab_pose" or "gaz_pose" (ex. python3 train_predictor.py --dataset lab_pose).

 4. [train_critic.py](train_critic.py) contains the code to train the critic.
 You may use either your newly trained predictor model or the pretrained predictor model contained in the "logs" folder.
+Make sure to set the --dataset flag to either "lab_value" or "gaz_value" (ex. python3 train_critic.py --dataset lab_value).